viorble/Lecture-Database/ch08_advanced_SQL.md

 - Learn how to create a table and modify columns and constrains
 - Learn how to manipulate the contents of the data, using SQL commands to insert, update, and delete rows of data
 - Learn how to use triggers and stored procedures to perform actions when a specific event occurs.
-- Learn how SQL facilitates the application of business procedures when it is embedded in a programming language such as Visual Basic NET, C#, or COBOL.
+- Learn how SQL facilitates the application of business procedures when it is embedded in a programming language (Python as example).

 # Steps to Develop Database
-1. Design ER model (Fig 7.1 or Fig 8.1)
+1. Design ER model
 2. Create database
 3. Create database **schema** (a logical group of database objects, like tables and indexes)
 4. Insert data